Definition, Types, Benefits, and Examples

 By starting your marketing strategy with audience segmentation at the forefront, your brand can create more relevant ad campaigns.
 These audiences could then turn into dedicated customers who are likely to make return purchases.
 Another benefit is that it can also be used as a tool to help pinpoint the pain points in your customer journey map, or the areas where you may see drop-off in engagement or purchases.

 Marketing segmentation offers many benefits.
-It can help you create personalized marketing campaigns, optimize resources, mitigate risk, increase brand loyalty, and identify niche markets.
+It can help you create personalized or tailored marketing campaigns, optimize resources, mitigate risk, increase brand loyalty, and identify niche markets.
 Discover four core benefits of marketing and audience segmentation.

 1. Personalized digital marketing